Teachable Review – One of the Best Platforms for New Course Creators

 A couple of additional areas I definitely do not want to miss in Teachable are the ability to set up Authors and Affiliates.

 I’ve already mentioned Authors above.
-These are people who you set up to have rights to create and manage their own courses in Teachable, and who get a share of the revenue (set by you) from those courses.
+These are people who you set up to have rights to create and manage their own courses in Teachable, and who get a share of the Teachable sales of a course (as set by you).

-I mention Authors again here because they can be powerful partners in selling.
+I mention Authors again here because they can be powerful partners in selling to your existing audience or by bringing their own audiences in.
 They have skin in the game, so to speak, and Teachable provides tools for them to track their own sales and payouts.
-They can also, if you allow them (under Settings > General), do things like set their own course prices, create coupons, and customize their course sales pages.
+They can also, if you allow them (under Settings > General), do things like set their own course prices, create coupons, and customize their course sales pages and landing pages.
 Additionally, Teachable gives you, as the site owner, good tools for tracking and communicating with Authors.

-In addition to Authors, you can also create Affiliates who earn commissions from selling your courses.
-As with Authors, Teachable gives you good tools to track and communicate with Affiliates and Affiliates are able to easily track their own sales.
+In addition to Authors, you can also create Affiliates who earn commissions from course sales.
+As with Authors, Teachable gives you good tools to track and communicate with Affiliates and Affiliates are able to easily track their own course sales.

-Also, if you use Teachable to process all of your course sales (more on this below), you can also opt to have them manage all of the payouts to your Authors and Affiliates through their Back Office program.
-An extra 2% fee per transaction applies, but this may be well worth it to many edupreneurs to cut down on the hassle of handling these payouts yourself.
+Also, if you use Teachable to process all of your course platform sales (more on this below), you can also opt to have them manage all of the payouts to your Authors and Affiliates through their Back Office program.
+An extra 2% fee per transaction applies, but these transaction fees may be well worth it to many edupreneurs to cut down on the hassle of handling these payouts yourself.
 (Link to post re: choosing good affiliates.)

 Teachable Review: Payment Options

-Finally, given that most people interested in Teachable are interested in selling online courses, a good Teachable review wouldn’t be complete without covering payment options.
+Finally, given that most people interested in Teachable are interested in selling online courses, a good Teachable review wouldn’t be complete without covering payment options and associated transaction fees.
 There are three main options for accepting payments for courses.
+Teachable Payments, Teachable Legacy Monthly Payments, and Custom Payment Gateways.

-Under this option, Teachable charges no transaction fees on course sales for Professional and Enterprise users (though PayPal and Stripe fees do still apply).
-Free plan users pay a 10% fee plus $1 per transaction and Basic plan users pay a 5% fee.
+Under this option, Teachable charges no transaction fees on course sales for Professional plan and Enterprise users (though PayPal and Stripe fees do still apply).
+Free plan users pay a 10% fee plus $1 per transaction and Basic plan users pay 5% in transaction fees.

 For users outside of the United States and Canada, Teachable’s legacy Monthly Payments option remains available – though I have to admit the difference between this and Teachable Payments are not very clear to me (or very well documented by Teachable).